evolvingstuff/MetaList/docs/cheatsheet.md

 # MetaList Cheatsheet

 ## Overview
-- Minimalistic UI; mostly keyboard-driven interactions.
+- MetaList *is* a list of items.
 - Items are composed of subitems, nested hierarchically:
   ![items/subitems](img/items-subitems-diagram.png)
+- Currently MetaList has a very minimalistic UI, mostly keyboard-driven interactions and no menus to speak of, as of yet.

 ---